 Assistant Coach Scott Kruger

-Scott Kruger is in his second season as a Mustang assistant coach.
+Scott Kruger has been one of Morningside's assistant coaches for the past two seasons.
 He is also the equipment manager for the Mustangs' athletic department.

 Kruger was a member of the Mustangs wrestling team during the 2006-07, 2007-08, and 2008-09 seasons.

 Kruger graduated from Morningside in 2011 with majors in business administration and history.